mapsync/grayson-advisory/src/pages/blog/2020-03-30-payment-options.md

 title: Payment Options
 date: 2020-03-30T15:58:32.906Z
 ---
-Grayson Utilities Commission wants to encourage our customers to make your payment without visiting our office if possible.  the following resources are available.
+Grayson Utilities Commission wants to encourage our customers to make your payment without visiting our office if possible.
+The following resources are available.

 **Call Customer Service at 606-474-7569 during business hours 8-4 (Monday-Friday) to pay with debit/credit card.
 NO DEBIT/CREDIT CARD PAYMENTS WILL BE ACCEPTED IN THE DRIVE-THRU.**